-Read on to learn more about the two-phase treatment process used at DeQuattro Orthodontics, and how it can benefit your child’s oral health in the long run.
+Read below to learn more about our two-phase treatment process and how it can benefit your child’s oral health in the long run.

 Benefits of Two-Phase Orthodontic Treatments

-The two-phase treatment offered at DeQuattro Orthodontics allows us to detect and treat most issues before they become a major concern.
-Early treatment can help create a healthy environment for teeth growth and development, as well as contribute to long-term oral health stability.
+The two-phase treatments allow us to detect and treat any issues before they become a major concern.
+Early treatment can create a healthy environment for teeth growth and development as well as contribute to long-term oral health stability.

 The two-phase treatments can help with: